guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

   <em>Our rides</em>
 </div>

 Arno had breezed over all the usual touristy parts of the city and I liked it better this way :smile: He also told us how Amsterdam derived it's name from the river Amstel.
 While we were having lunch, we thought of the museums we would like to check out during our stay but evidently the museums here need to be booked **well** in advance.
 There was a special Rembrandt exhibition going on in the Rijksmuseum and we decided to do that.
-Lot booked us the first available tickets which were just a day before our departure :grimacing: Europe definitely needs more planning than what I had thought and what we are used to.
+Lot looked up and booked us the first available tickets which were just a day before our departure :grimacing: Europe definitely needs more planning than what I had thought and what we are used to.

 Arno's tour of Amsterdam lasted for half of the day post which we met some of his friends over food and drinks.
 They were a fun lot and we spent time checking out the King's Day preparation and then settled down in a place with some amazing Apple Pie and beers.